The Best Home Security Systems of 2024

 3. Vivint - Best Professional Installation

-Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs $40 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint Overview
+Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint Overview

 Vivint’s equipment – like the tablet-like, wall-mounted panel above – is smarter and more advanced than that of SimpliSafe.
 (See our Vivint vs. SimpliSafe comparison.)
 We can best describe Vivint as a smart home security system because of its extensive automation capabilities.
 And of course, a system like that requires expertise to set up.
 Fortunately, Vivint offers professional installation services that rival ADT.